PrinsFrank/PrinsFrank.nl/_posts/2022-09-20-How-to-write-decoupled-unit-tests-in-Laravel.md

 While you maybe haven't found a way to properly write Unit Tests or simply didn't find a reason to write Unit tests instead of Integration/Feature tests in Laravel because of the way Laravel is set up, it is possible.
 Instead of extending from 'Tests/TestCase.php' and calling '$this->createApplication()' a bunch of times, we can extend from the PHPUnit test case instead.
 But that is the easiest bit.
 The harder problem to solve is how to rewrite our code to actually Unit Testable code.

 The good news is that all the global functions have an alternative way they can be called from a service, which can be injected by the service container.
-If you want to learn more about [Dependency Injection and the resolving of services by the service container, there are some excellent examples in the Laravel documentation](https://laravel.com/docs/9.x/container#resolving).
-A tip here: Skip the section about the "Make" method and continue directly to the ['Automatic Injection' section](https://laravel.com/docs/9.x/container#automatic-injection) as it will make your code less coupled on the service container and your life easier when writing tests.
+If you want to learn more about [Dependency Injection and the resolving of services by the service container, there are some excellent examples in the Laravel documentation](https://laravel.com/docs/9.x/container#resolving){:target="_blank" rel="noreferrer noopener"}.
+A tip here: Skip the section about the "Make" method and continue directly to the ['Automatic Injection' section](https://laravel.com/docs/9.x/container#automatic-injection){:target="_blank" rel="noreferrer noopener"} as it will make your code less coupled on the service container and your life easier when writing tests.

 In short: Every class that is resolvable by service providers in the service container will be automatically bound to constructor arguments in basically any type of class that can be generated by the artisan make* commands.
 So if you want the get the application path, instead of calling 'app_path', add 'private \Illuminate\Contracts\Foundation\Application $application' class as a constructor argument, and call '$this->application->path()' instead.

-To make your life even easier, I decided to walk through [all the documented global helpers](https://laravel.com/docs/9.x/helpers), and give an alternative for each one.
+To make your life even easier, I decided to walk through [all the documented global helpers](https://laravel.com/docs/9.x/helpers){:target="_blank" rel="noreferrer noopener"}, and give an alternative for each one.
 Simply ctrl+f on this page for the method you are trying to replace to make your code more testable, And there'll be an alternative below!

 ## Paths